xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4/step-2-migration-process.md

 order: 100
 published: true
 ---
-Once the addon "XC4 to XC5 Migration wizard" is installed on your X-Cart 5, you will see a new 'Migration wizard' item at the top of the Admin area menu:
+Once the _X-Cart v4 to v5 Data Migration Wizard_ addon is installed to your X-Cart 5, you will see a new 'Migration wizard' item at the top of the Admin area menu:
 ![mw_link.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_link.png)

 Click it to launch the migration process.